tijn-jacobs/tijn-jacobs.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
 description: These are GitHub repositories for R packages currently in development.
-Final versions (if available) are published on [CRAN](https://cran.r-project.org/).
+Published versions, if available, are available on <a href="https://cran.r-project.org/" target="_blank">CRAN</a>.

 nav: true
 nav_order: 4
 ---